This post may contain affiliate links. Please read our disclosure policy.

 Thin stripes of zucchini, cut lengthwise with a filling make of ground beef and ricotta, spreaded over the zucchini and rolled into cute roll ups.
 Baked in a pan with marinara sauce and topped with cheese.

-Zucchini Lasagna Roll Ups in a red skillet
+Tips for The Best Zucchini Lasagna Roll Ups

 • Mozzarella cheese

-Line the sliced zucchini on a large baking sheet or cutting board and season with salt on both sides.
-Let them stand for 15 minutes, then wipe off the released water.
+1. Line the sliced zucchini on a large cutting board or baking sheet and season with salt on both sides.
+Let them stand for 15 minutes, then wipe off the released water with a paper towel.

-Season ground beef with salt, pepper, onion powder, thyme, oregano, garlic powder and paprika.
-Cook in a skillet for 7-10 minutes, until fully cooked.
+2. In a skillet, cook the ground beef (or ground turkey or Italian sausage) with salt, pepper, onion powder, oregano, thyme, garlic powder, and paprika.
+Cook for 7–10 minutes, until fully cooked and fragrant.

-In a bowl combine the ricotta, egg, 1/2 cup of Parmesan cheese and 1/2 cup of mozzarella.
+3. In a large mixing bowl, combine ricotta cheese, egg, 1/2 cup of grated Parmesan, and 1/2 cup of shredded mozzarella.
+Stir in the cooked beef mixture.

-Add tomato sauce to the bottom of a baking dish or a 10-inch cast iron skillet.
+4. Preheat oven to 400°F (200°C).
+Add tomato or marinara sauce to the bottom of a baking dish or springform pan (or use a 10-inch cast iron skillet).

-Bake for 30 minutes, or until the cheese is bubbly and zucchini is cooked.
+6. Sprinkle with the remaining mozzarella.
+Bake for 30 minutes, or until the cheese is bubbly and golden brown.
+Insert a toothpick or skewer to check for doneness — the zucchini should be tender.

 How to slice zucchini into ribbons?